MARDI GRAS IN ALLEN PARISH

 Bring your own drinks and dance, laugh and eat some good ole’ Cajun gumbo.

-* Timing is not set due to varied speed of the trail rides.
+* Times are tentative due to varied speed of the trail rides.

 - Mardi Gras Sonnier Stop Party at 126 Roy Sonnier Road, Oberlin, LA 70655.